 "Pirogue Espanol" or Spanish half-galley, from Labat, 1722.
+These vessels were used to hunt pirates, smugglers, and interlopers, and also by the Spanish to engage in privateering and piracy.
 A gun (cannon) on a field carriage is mounted in the bow.

-A more accurate illustration of a half-galley or "Spanish pirogue," 1688, possibly the one used in the Spanish attack on Petit Goave in 1687.
+A more accurate--eyewitness, in fact--illustration of a half-galley or "Spanish pirogue," 1688, possibly the one used in the Spanish attack on Petit Goave in 1687.
 It may also depict a French half-galley, as both the French and English adopted this vessel to pursue Spanish pirates.
 A naval carriage gun is mounted in the bow.

 * By Antoine Marin Lemierre, from his poem "Commerce."
 (Le trident de Neptune est le sceptre du monde.)

 A colorful and detailed description of how pirates and privateers practiced their trade, including planning, intelligence gathering, tactics, and lifestyles.

 In print: Hardover, Trade Paper, Kindle, Nook, and EPUB (Google).

 "As colorful as a Howard Pyle illustration and as compelling as an Errol Flynn film, The Sea Rover’s Practice